Buenos Aires reopens as virus surge forces Sao Paulo to shut - WTMJ

 Over the past week, Brazil has recorded 35 COVID-19 deaths per million residents, almost triple that of Argentina.

 Troubles in Sao Paulo worsened after furtive Carnival celebrations in mid-February.
 Though street celebrations and parades were canceled, many paulistas, as residents are known, traveled or joined unmasked gatherings.
-The city declined to allow days off work traditionally allowed during the Carnival period, in a bid to keep people from partying.
+The city declined to allow days off work, traditionally permitted during the Carnival period, in a bid to keep people from partying.

 “Those doing deliveries won’t be hurt, but I and many others will,” a distressed Silveira said as he watched a televised news broadcast about the shutdown.
 “I don’t know what to tell my wife and my daughter.
 I’m afraid I’ll lose my job again, even though I work at a place that takes all precautions.”